tsilva/curriculum-vitae/README.md

 - **Client:** RIPE Productions (through Hive Solutions)
 - **Technologies:** iOS, Objective-C

-Single-handedly developed proof of concept native iOS application with the same shoe customization experience provided in the MYSWEAR website, but in a native app.
-Proof of concept was developed in record time and used for demo purposes successfully.
+Single-handedly developed a proof-of-concept native iOS application that replicated the shoe customization experience from the MYSWEAR website.
+This native app was created in record time and successfully used for demo purposes.

 ---